Hugh Laurie: Comedy and acting

 Between 2004 and 2012, Laurie starred as an acerbic physician specialising in diagnostic medicine, Dr. Gregory House, in the Fox medical drama House.
 For his portrayal, he assumed an American accent.
 He was in Namibia filming Flight of the Phoenix and recorded his audition tape for the show in the bathroom of the hotel, as it was the only place he could get enough light.
 Jacob Vargas operated the camera for the audition tape.
 Laurie's American accent was so convincing that executive producer Bryan Singer, who was unaware at the time that Laurie was British, pointed to him as an example of just the kind of "compelling American actor" he had been looking for.
 Laurie also adopted the accent between takes on the set of House, as well as during script read-throughs, although he used his native accent when directing the episode "Lockdown".
 He also served as director for the episode "The C-Word".

 Laurie was nominated for an Emmy Award for his role in House in 2005.
 Although he did not win, he did receive a Golden Globe in both 2006 and 2007 for his work on the series and the Screen Actors Guild award in 2007 and 2009.
 Laurie was also awarded a large increase in salary, from what was rumoured to be a mid-range five-figure sum to $350,000 per episode.
 Laurie was not nominated for the 2006 Emmys, apparently to the outrage of Fox executives, but he still appeared in a scripted, pre-taped intro, where he parodied his House character by rapidly diagnosing host Conan O'Brien and then proceeding to grope him as the latter asked him for help to get to the Emmys on time.
-He would later go on to speak in French while presenting an Emmy with Dame Helen Mirren, and was since nominated in 2007, 2008, 2009, 2010, and 2011.
+He would later go on to speak in French while presenting an Emmy with Dame Helen Mirren, and was nominated in 2007, 2008, 2009, 2010, and 2011.

-Laurie was initially cast as Perry White, the editor of the Daily Planet, in Singer's film Superman Returns but had to bow out of the project because of his commitment to House.
+Laurie was initially cast as Perry White, the editor of the Daily Planet, in Singer's film Superman Returns, but had to bow out of the project because of his commitment to House.
 In 2006, Laurie appeared on Inside the Actors Studio, where he also performed one of his own comic songs, "Mystery", accompanying himself on the piano.
-He hosted NBC's Saturday Night Live, in which he appeared in drag in a sketch about a man (Kenan Thompson) with a broken leg who accuses his doctor of being dishonest.
+He hosted NBC's Saturday Night Live, in which he appeared in drag in a sketch with Kenan Thompson about a man with a broken leg who accuses his doctor of being dishonest.
 Laurie played the man's wife.